gmateesc/Lambda_function_for_Kinesis_data_source/README.md

 ```

 The `lambda_handler` function receives receives and processes events from a Kinesis data,
-which is configured as shown in section "Add Kinesis stream 'kinesis-stream-for-lambda'
+which is configured as shown in section "Add 'kinesis-stream-for-lambda' as event source to
-as event source to Lambda func 'ProcessKinesisEventsAndPersistToS3'".
+Lambda function".

 The for loop iterates over all event records in `event['Records']`, extracts the payload,